Ahmed Musa: Leicester City

 On 8 July 2016, Musa moved to Leicester City for a club record £16.6 million.
 He scored his first goals with the club in a friendly against Barcelona in the 2016 International Champions Cup which ended in a 4–2 loss.
 He made his Premier League debut on 13 August 2016 in the club's opening day 2–1 defeat to Hull City.
 He scored his first Premier League goal with the opener in a 3–1 victory over Crystal Palace on 22 October 2016.

 By January 2017, Musa was yet to register an assist for the club, contributing an average of 0.5 key passes, 0.3 crosses and 1.2 successful dribbles per game.

 Loan return to CSKA Moscow

 On 30 January 2018, Musa returned to CSKA Moscow on loan for the remainder of the 2017–18 season.

+Al Nassr

 On 4 August 2018, Musa moved to Saudi Arabian side Al Nassr on a permanent deal.
 In October 2020, Al Nassr announced that Musa was leaving.
-It was reported that Premier League club West Bromwich Albion was expected to complete a move for Ahmed Musa in the January transfer window for the 2020–21 season.
+It was reported that Premier League club West Bromwich Albion were expected to complete a move for Musa in the January transfer window for the 2020–21 season, but the move fell through.